 HIV Scotland identified the need for accurate PrEP information to be shared with the community, and wanted to increase opportunity for community members to share their concerns, and suggestions with us.
 HIV Scotland worked with NHS and third sector service providers to hold events in 2016 in Aberdeen, Dundee, Edinburgh, and Glasgow.

 In addition to our four face-to-face events we held an online Twitter discussion.
 People were able to engage with experts in discussion and ask questions or concerns they might have about PrEP.
 We captured the discussion in a Twitter Moment.

-HIV Scotland also recognises that PrEP is having a significant impact on how people engage with HIV, and sexual health.
+HIV Scotland also recognised that PrEP is having a significant impact on how people engage with HIV, and sexual health.
 If you consider that almost everyone knows fundamentally what a condom is and how it works, but few people as yet understand the basics of PrEP.
-This has implications not only for the people who PrEP, but also for their sexual partners, and other people who may be unsure what PrEP is and how it works.
-We are therefore also partnering with the University of Edinburgh to develop very basic PrEP information resources, using the HIV Literacy work developed by Dr Ingrid Young.
-We will be reaching out to sexual health and health promotion services to make this information available to their constituents.
+This has implications not only for the people who use PrEP, but also for their sexual partners, and other people who may be unsure what PrEP is and how it works.
+We therefore partnered with the University of Glasgow and University of Edinburgh to develop very basic PrEP information resources, using HIV Literacy work developed by Dr Ingrid Young.
+We are reaching out to sexual health and health promotion services to make this information available to the people they support.